sayanbhowmik/training-materials-ajm_vip/mini-book/docs/VIP_syllabus.md

 -   D: < 2

 You will receive a grade at the midterm and after the end of the course.
-**Both grades will averaged to determine your final letter grade.**
+**ONLY the FINAL grade will be used to determine your letter grade.**
+*The MIDTERM grade is only advisory.*

 Documentation
 -------------